 A Guide To Remote First Aid

 Outdoor activities in remote areas are often strenuous and challenging.
-Due to the activities and often unpredictable environment, the need for remote First Aid is more likely to occur.
+Due to the nature of these activities and the often unpredictable environment, extra precautions must be taken before you embark on your adventure.

 Hikes through thick forestry, off-road camping, and offshore fishing trips are part of Australia’s beloved outdoor culture.
 But every outdoor adventure, no matter how often you’ve done it before, should always begin with the preparation for a remote First Aid emergency.

 Because you are in a remote area, possibly hours from help, emergency services may be delayed in accessing your location.
-This is why it’s so important that every outdoors person should know how to provide remote First Aid for the duration of the time it may take for medical assistance to arrive.
+This is why it’s so important that every outdoor adventure-lover should know how to provide remote First Aid for the duration of the time it may take for medical assistance to arrive.

 Follow our tips on how to prepare, how to provide trauma management and how to deliver patient care to ensure you’re ready if a remote First Aid emergency occurs on your next outdoor escape.